 Disability support staff including those who work in settings such as supported residential accommodation (also known as group homes) and day services for people with disability.
-Disability support workers who provide support to people with disability to live
+Disability support workers who provide

 What is more than 'incidental contact'?

 If you provide a service which involves more than incidental contact with a person with disability you are a disability worker.